mashhood1991/AI_DL_ML/README.md

 This repository contains follwoing topics on Machine Learning and Deep Learning:
 1. MashhoodMLLibraray
-2. BasicMachineLearning: Theory and JupyterNotebooks
+2. BasicML: Theory and JupyterNotebooks
 3. SimpliLearn: Theory and JupyterNotebooks
 4. KaggleCompetitionsNotebooks